|

 Reference: The Half Doll, Lorrin, Vol. 8, pg.
 90.

 Size: 1 3/8" h.
-Condition: Excellent.

 P135

 From Pauline's collection.
 Pre-1939.
 Half doll head.
 This half doll head is an unusual Oriental lady.
 This tiniest lady is dressed in a decorated orange Oriental gown and is painted with Oriental features.
-She is most likely a powder puff doll.
+She was most likely a powder puff doll.

 Maker: Unknown, Germany.